 Indiana's Diploma Requirements

 The Indiana State Board of Education adopts course and credit requirements for earning a high school diploma.
-The newest set of requirements went into effect for students who entered high school in the fall of 2006.
-Under these requirements, students have the option of earning four diploma types:
+The newest set of requirements went into effect for students who entered high school in the fall of 2012 (Class of 2016 and below).
+Under current requirements, students have the option of earning four diploma types: